 What are DVRs?
 Dual Class Shares (DCS) or shares with Differential Voting Right (DVR) as popularly known in India, simply mean that a company has issued more than one class of stocks with different voting rights.
 In other words, DVRs are shares that give the holder different voting rights compared to someone who owns ordinary

 The Indian asset and wealth management industry laments the lack of liquidity in ETFs, encouraging investors to buy passive funds instead.
 But what is liquidity and does it matter?
-In the past few days, two papers have been issued to answer this.
-The CFA Society India issued a report on ETFs generally with
+In the recent past, two papers have been issued to address this topic – The CFA Society India issued a report on ETFs generally with some recommendations

 Recently, I was invited to participate in a panel discussion on the ‘Art & Science of Stockpicking’.
 I was fascinated by the topic because I had studied both art and science (actually literature and biology) at undergraduate level and then had chosen finance as a career.
 I had researched investing somewhat (remember this was 25

 Tuesday, 07 November 2017 by MMI Editor

 The Indian media has been discussing SEBI’s circular on categorisation and rationalisation of mutual funds ever since it came out in October 2017.
 I had written about the need for better fund classifications last year, so I didn’t comment further.
 But the news that AMFI has asked SEBI to reconsider has prompted me to share

 “We have met the enemy and he is us.” — Walt Kelly We blame capitalism for most of our modern ills, from climate change to iPhones that die every two years.
 Yet we rarely bother to read the sales pitch our accountant, banker, or adviser gives us for the mutual funds to invest our hard-earned